ibm-cloud-docs/account/usage-report.md

 | Created Time       | Timestamp at which the CSV report was generated |
 | Version            | The version number of the enterprise summary CSV |
 {: class="simple-tab-table"}
-{: caption="Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
+{: caption="Table 13.
+Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-1-2"}
 {: #entity-metadata-1-2}
 {: tab-title="Entity Metadata"}